latif-essam/react-native-mastery-showcase/README.md

    - Each post shows the title and body.
    - Includes a "View Details" button that navigates to the Post Details screen.
    - Handles loading states and errors during fetching.
+   - Supports pagination and loading more posts as you scroll.
+   - Users can search for posts by title.

 2. **Add Post Screen**:

    - Allows the user to add a new post by filling out title and body fields.
    - Validates inputs to ensure fields are not empty.
-   - After submission, the new post is added to the post list.
+   - After submission, the new post is added to the post list with optimistic UI updates.

 3. **Post Details Screen**: